rinnan/CENFA/README.md

 mod <- enfa(x = climdat.hist, s.dat = QUGA, field = "CODE", parallel = TRUE, n = 4)
 ```

-The function will attempt to match the value provided to `n` with the number of cores detected on the local device via `parallel::detectCores()`; if the provided `n` is greater than the number of available cores `k`, a warning will be issued and `n` will be set to `k - 1`.
+The function will attempt to match the value provided to `n` with the
+number of cores detected on the local device via
+`parallel::detectCores()`; if the provided `n` is greater than the
+number of available cores `k`, a warning will be issued and `n` will be
+set to `k - 1`.

 ### `cnfa`

-The `cnfa` function is very similar to `enfa`, but performs a slightly different analysis.
-Whereas ENFA returns a *specialization factor* (the eigenvalues of specialization) describing the amount of specialization found in each *ENFA factor*, CNFA returns a *sensitivity factor* that reflects the amount of sensitivity found in each *ecological variable*.
-This makes the sensitivity factor more directly comparable to the marginality factor, and more interpretable in the context of species' sensitivity to a given variable.
+The `cnfa` function is very similar to `enfa`, but performs a slightly
+different analysis.
+Whereas ENFA returns a *specialization factor* (the
+eigenvalues of specialization) describing the amount of specialization
+found in each *ENFA factor*, CNFA returns a *sensitivity factor* that
+reflects the amount of sensitivity found in each *ecological variable*.
+This makes the sensitivity factor more directly comparable to the
+marginality factor, and more interpretable in the context of species’
+sensitivity to a given variable.

 ``` r
 mod.cnfa <- cnfa(x = climdat.hist, s.dat = QUGA, field = "CODE")